thomassuedbroecker/verify-node-js-watson-assistant/README.md

 ### Step 7.2: Insert the `session ID` into the body of the `POST` request using the `sendmessage endpoint`

-This is the json format which is used in the post request sendmessage
+This is the JSON format which is used in the post request sendmessage

 ```json
 { "sendmessage" : {